alexdwagner/jekyll-now/_posts/2016-10-13-Day-Four-at-SFPC.md

 ---

+Ingrid gave us homework: keep a computation diary.
+She left it up to us to decide what this means.
+Maybe I will do mine about my relationship with the [MacOS Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)).

+---

 For lunch: fried chicken, mashed potatos and pasta salad from the DAG grocery store around the corner.

 For dinner: ?.
 Thinking about buying a microwave for SFPC.
-Would be convenient and good for saving $$$$.
+Would be convenient and good for saving moneyyyy.

 Looking forward to tomorrow, which is an off day.